SCMLuke/Character-RPG-Game/README.md

 # Install & Use
 - Download and install IDE of your choice (Intellij IDEA recommended).
 - Download the code as a zip and extract the 'RPG' folder.
-ALternatively clone the repository into your IDE.
+Alternatively clone the repository into your IDE.
 - Run app.